Introduction to Machine Learning

 Supervised Learning Use Cases in Healthcare and Finance

-Supervised learning is also used for financial forecasting, as supervised models are trained on historical economic data to predict future trends, helping investors and businesses make better-informed investment decisions, thereby reducing risk and increasing potential returns.
+Supervised learning is also applied in financial forecasting, as supervised models are trained on historical economic data to forecast future trends, helping investors and businesses make more informed investment choices and reduce risk by maximizing the likelihood that their investments generate returns.

 Unsupervised Learning Models and Pattern Discovery